sebastian-mora/ruse_website/blogs/go-api-design-pattern/index.md

 ## Data Layer

-Starting at the bottom at the Data Layer, we will handel all the logic that stores and fetches our users from a backend database.
+Starting at the bottom of the Data Layer, we will handle all the logic that stores and fetches our users from a backend database.
 To create a repository for Users we need to implement the interface defined in the domain.
-As long as we implement the interface functions the backend integration or behavior of the functions can change, this allows us to create amny repos if we want to have one for Postgres, Redis, etc. In this case we will create on that users Gorm + Postgress and another implementaioon to Mock.
+As long as we implement the interface functions the backend integration or behavior of the functions can change, this allows us to create many repos if we want to have one for Postgres, Redis, etc. In this case, we will create on that uses Gorm + Postgress and another implementation to Mock.

 ```go
 type userRepository struct {